FOREX-Dollar near 9-mth high as bank fears grip market

 "The market has started the new quarter with more concerns over the global financial system and the ability of authorities to contain the increasing sense of doom over the European financial system," said Greg Gibbs, a strategist at RBS in Sydney.

-Euro zone finance ministers are reviewing the size of the private sector's involvement in an international bailout package for Greece in a move that could undermine the aid programme and intensify the threat of a Greek default.
+Euro zone finance ministers are reviewing the size of the private sector's involvement in a second international bailout package for Greece, a move that could undermine the aid programme and intensify the threat of a Greek default.

 Despite ever deeper cost-cutting measures, Greece admitted on Monday that it will miss its fiscal deficit target this year, sparking fresh doubts over a planned second international bailout.